 All you need is Google Optimize and Google Analytics.
 Both are free tools.
-You can read this rather long, but well detailed article on how to setup everything and run your first split test.
+You can read this rather long, but a well-detailed article on how to set up everything and run your first split test.

 That tutorial works for any page building plugin you’re using, not just Elementor.

 There’s also a new split testing plugin that works specifically with Elementor, called Split Test For Elementor.

 Thrive Optimize is another good split testing tool, but it works only with Thrive Architect, and it’s not free.

 If you cannot make a break-even funnel with any of the other methods, the last resort is to use a one-click upsell (OCU).

 That will basically increase the amount of money you can potentially earn from the funnel.

 The one-click upsell is just another sales page in your funnel that will sell an additional product.